There is no satisfying heavy bass without a subwoofer. For something where size matters, will a small subwoofer do the job?

 The peak power watts, however, is what most people focus on.
 Our experts say this is incorrect because the peak rating refers to how much power your speaker driver can get to in short periods.
 Since the peak number is often higher than the root mean square, it seems like the more appealing one to keep in mind.

-To connect your subwoofers into your home system, you need the right connections.
+To connect your best subwoofers into your home system, you need the right connections.
 You shouldn’t buy a product that isn’t compatible with your existing setup, so look for a device that features all the right connections.

-If you go for the front-firing option like in the PSW10 vs PSW108, then the bass tones from your compact subwoofer will be directed towards you.
+If you go for the front-firing option like in the PSW10 vs PSW108, then the low bass tones from your compact subwoofer will be directed towards you.
 There is no better choice for good sound, just personal preference.

 The price matters when you want extra features such as room calibration technology.
-If you want compact subwoofers whether it is an active or a passive sub, it should give you the thunderous rich and deep tones you like, you need to be prepared to shell out more for the experience.
+If you want compact subwoofers whether it is an active or a passive sub, it should give you the thunderous rich and deep low-end tones you want, you need to be prepared to shell out more for the experience.

 What is the smallest subwoofer you can get?